 - Superior target separation by nature of the narrow magnetic field generated by the DD coil.
 Target ID separation refers to a coil’s ability to distinguish between a good target when it is buried close to another bad target (ie a silver quarter buried next to a bottle cap.
 Without solid target ID, these close targets could register as one bad target not worthy of digging and we’d never recover the silver quarter!).

 - More precise pinpointing accuracy as a result of the overlapping “hotspot”’

-- Enhanced depth in mineralized soil
+- Enhanced depth and search field penetration in mineralized soil

 The photo below illustrates the different detection fields generated by the DD vs concentric coils.